Natalie Horler: Early life and family

-Natalie Horler was born in Bonn, West Germany, to English parents.
-They had moved to (then) West Germany from the United Kingdom in 1980.
-Her father, David Horler, is a jazz musician and her mother, Christine, is a foreign languages teacher.
-Horler grew up with her two siblings, Sally and Victoria.
-Natalie soon began singing jazz songs in her father's studio as well as songs from Disney films.
+Natalie Horler was born in 1981 in Bonn, West Germany, to English parents.
+Her father, David Horler, is a jazz trombonist who had moved to Germany to be a musician there, while her mother, Christine, is a foreign language teacher.
+Horler grew up with her two siblings, Sally and Victoria, and also has a half-brother and a half-sister.
+Her uncle is English jazz pianist John Horler.

 Musical career

 Beginnings

-Horler began her musical career by singing in bars and casinos.
-At 18, she started to work with different DJs and recorded a number of tracks.
-This is how she met future bandmembers Manian and Yanou.
-Her most notable song of her pre-Cascada era is "Piece of Heaven" as Akira.
+Horler took singing lessons from the age of 14 and started singing at cocktail bars around Bonn thereafter.
+By 17, she had landed her first studio gig, and at 18, she started to work with different DJs and recorded a number of tracks.
+This is how she met future band members Manian and Yanou.
+The most notable song of her pre-Cascada era is "Piece of Heaven" as Akira.

 In addition, Horler appeared on the German adaptation of Star Search in 2004.

-Breakthrough with Cascada
+Cascada

-In 2004, she formed the group Cascada with DJ Manian and Yanou (the latter known for his track with DJ Sammy and Dominique van Hulst, "Heaven", released in 2002), and began touring with her dancers Essa and Falk.
+In 2002, she formed the group Cascada with DJ Manian and Yanou (the latter known for his track with DJ Sammy and Dominique van Hulst, "Heaven", released in 2002), and began touring with her dancers Essa and Falk.
 Originally Cascade, the group name was soon changed to Cascada due to legal issues.

 On 21 February 2006, Cascada's 14-track album titled Everytime We Touch was released in the United States.
-Her most successful song in the U.S remains the band's U.S. debut single "Everytime We Touch".
+Her most successful song in the US remains the band's US debut single "Everytime We Touch".

 It was a worldwide hit, peaking at No. 10 on the US Hot 100.
-In addition, it peaked at No. 2 in the UK Charts, No. 1 in Israel for 2 weeks and No. 1 in Ireland for an impressive six weeks.
-Horler has stated that at that time that they were overwhelmed at their success, suggesting they came along at the right time, and were very lucky (particularly in the American market, where Eurodance music hardly accomplishes mainstream chart-success).
+In addition, it peaked at No. 2 in the UK Charts and No. 1 in Ireland for six weeks.
+Horler has stated that at that time that they were overwhelmed at their success, suggesting they came along at the right time, and were very lucky (particularly in the American market, where Eurodance music rarely achieves mainstream chart success).
 The success of the album gained them a World Music Award, winning them World's Best Selling German Artist in 2007.
 Other well-known Cascada songs include "Bad Boy", "Miracle", "Evacuate the Dancefloor", and covers such as "Truly Madly Deeply" and "What Hurts the Most".

 The band's second album, Perfect Day, was released on 3 December 2007.
 The album charted across Europe, peaking at No. 9 in the UK Album Charts.
-The single "What Hurts the Most" was a success in Canada, Germany and the U.S. It climbed to No. 10 in the UK Charts and did even better in the Swedish charts, peaking at No. 5.
+The single "What Hurts the Most" was a success in Canada, Germany and the US.
+It climbed to No. 10 in the UK Charts and did even better in the Swedish charts, peaking at No. 5.
 But its highest peak was in France at No. 2, the same position it first entered.
 It also peaked at No. 3 in the Austria Singles Charts.
-Other singles from the album include "Faded", "What Do You Want From Me?", and "Because the Night".
+Other singles from the album include "Faded", "What Do You Want From Me?" and "Because the Night".